 We knew all this already, though.
 We knew that the Fitbit wouldn't match a chest strap.
 But coming back to our question: is the data useful or is it junk?

-The Fitbit's resting heart rate tracking is spot on, and its optical heart rate monitor can colour your workouts and make calorific burn more accurate from your sessions – whether it's a big gym session, weekend run or walk to the bus stop.
+The Fitbit's resting heart rate tracking is great, and its optical heart rate monitor can colour your workouts and make calorific burn more accurate from your sessions – whether it's a big gym session, weekend run or walk to the bus stop.

 Fitbit Blaze: FitStar